Reading Lists

 Read Christie 2026

 Welcome to Read Christie 2026!
-This year's reading challenge will focus on Agatha Christie's Biggest, Best and Beloved stories!
-We'll be reading a new book each month, plus throughout the year we will cover An Autobiography.
+This year's reading challenge focuses on Agatha Christie's Biggest, Best and Beloved stories!
+We'll be reading a new book each month, plus throughout the year we are covering An Autobiography.

 From the biggest inspiration to the best to read in one setting, beloved in your collection to the best according to Christie, our reading prompts promise to deliver a year of fantastic stories for fans.
 Plus, we will be providing book club guides, pertinent questions, and plenty of insights to help you get the most out of the challenge.